City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Layer CakesRapid rise followed by center sinkTrim leavening and sugar modestly while supporting earlier structure set
+Layer CakesRapid rise followed by center sinkTrim leavening and sugar modestly while supporting earlier structure set before the crown outruns the middle

-Chocolate Chip CookiesExcess spread with dry edgeUse stronger dough chill, earlier checks, and slight sugar reduction
+Chocolate Chip CookiesExcess spread with dry edgeUse stronger dough chill, earlier checks, and slight sugar reduction before the rim dries out

-BrowniesDry edges with under-set centerCheck earlier and tune bake length in small, consistent increments
+BrowniesDry edges with under-set centerCheck earlier and tune bake length in small, consistent increments so the perimeter does not finish first

-Banana BreadDark crust before center is doneAdd modest hydration support and confirm internal doneness before cooling
+Banana BreadDark crust before center is doneAdd modest hydration support and confirm internal doneness before cooling instead of trusting surface color

 Seasonal Cheyenne Kitchen Notes